Nuneham Courtenay: Newenham—Nuneham Manor

 In 1514 Henry VIII made his brother-in-law Charles Brandon Duke of Suffolk, and granted him the forfeited de la Pole estates.
 In 1528 Brandon conveyed Newenham Courtenay to Cardinal Wolsey, but the following year King Henry VIII deposed Wolsey.
 The manor was administered by royal stewards until 1544, when it was bought by John Pollard.
 Pollard lived at Newenham Courtenay until his death in 1557.
 He left the use of the manor to his widow Mary, with the estate to pass to two of his male relatives upon her death.
 Dame Mary, however, remarried in 1561 and lived to be over 100, outliving the heirs whom Pollard had appointed.
 She eventually died in 1606 and the estate passed to a younger John Pollard.
 John transferred Newenham Courtenay to his son Lewis, but both men were in debt and in 1634 Lewis sold the estate to the wealthy lawyer Hugh Audley.

 In 1640, Audley sold Newenham Courtenay to Robert Wright, Bishop of Lichfield and Coventry.
 Wright supported Archbishop Laud, for which Parliament imprisoned him.
 He died in 1643 and his son Calvert inherited Newenham Courtenay.
 Calvert wasted his father's fortune, sold Newenham Courtenay in 1653, was imprisoned as a debtor, and died in the King's Bench Prison in Southwark in 1666.
 Calvert Wright's buyer was Sir John Robinson, 1st Baronet, of London, a City of London businessman who reported that it cost him more to clear the debts of Newenham Courtenay than to buy the estate.
 Robinson left the estate to his two daughters, who in 1710 sold it to Sir Simon Harcourt of Stanton Harcourt.
 Sir Simon was created Viscount Harcourt in 1721 and died in 1727.
 He was succeeded by his grandson Simon Harcourt, 2nd Viscount Harcourt, who was created 1st Earl Harcourt in 1749.
 Upon the death of William Harcourt, 3rd Earl Harcourt in 1830 the earldom became extinct, and the estate, now called Nuneham Courtenay, passed to the first Earl's nephew Edward Venables-Vernon, Archbishop of York, who then changed his name to Venables-Vernon-Harcourt.
-Manorial rights were in England abated in the 19th century.
+Manorial rights in England were largely abated in the 19th and 20th centuries.
 The estate remained in the family until 1948, when William Edward Harcourt, 2nd Viscount Harcourt (1908–1979) sold what remained of the manor to the University of Oxford.